-- making suggestions to reduce or control risk issues;
+- Making suggestions to reduce or control potential risks

-- forecasting, monitoring, and keeping up-to-date with market trends;
+- Forecasting, monitoring, and staying up to date with market trends

 An auditor is responsible for reviewing the financial status and accounts of companies and organisations.
 The work of an auditor is focused on collecting information and checking if all financial statements and records are valid, legal, or presented in a fair manner.

-Some of the main tasks auditors have are:
+Some of the main tasks of an auditor are:

-- collecting financial data by inquiring management and other employees;
+- Collecting financial data by inquiring the management and other employees

-- understanding processes and policies of the organisations;
+- Understanding the processes and policies of the organisations

 Work for: financial companies, research institutes, public and private agencies

-Economic consultants study economic and statistical data in a certain area of specialisation, such as finance, labour, agriculture, etc., and complete various studies regarding economic phenomenon and possible scenarios.
+Economic consultants study financial and statistical data in a certain area of specialisation, such as finance, labour, agriculture, etc. They also complete various studies regarding economic phenomena and possible scenarios.

 Economic consultants are in charge of:

-- assessing economic damages, analyse intellectual property and antitrust violations;
+- Assessing economic damages, analysing intellectual property and antitrust violations

-Work for: any type of company, public sector
+Work for: any type of company, banks, insurance firms, in the public sector

-A financial manager is a person that assists the leading managers of all departments within a company and makes sure the organisation reaches its financial goal.
+A financial manager is a person who assists the leading managers of all departments within a company and makes sure the organisation reaches its financial goal.